-Garfield Re-2 board passes mill levy increase
+Garfield Re-2 board passes certification of mill levy increase

 A motion to increase property taxes within the Garfield School District Re-2 passed unanimously Wednesday.